Subscribe to our corporate email newsletter for the latest business news, funding and events, sent out every month

 James also was a member of the NI Assembly from 2007 to 2015.
 He was Chairman of the Standard and Privileges Committee 2014 – 2015, Chairman of the Regional Development Committee 2011 to 2014 and Chairman of the Assembly Executive Review Committee 2008 -2011.
 He also served on the Committee of First & Deputy First Minister from 2007 - 2015.

 James was a Member of the NI Policing Board 2008 - 2011 as well as serving as Chairman of the Human Resources Committee during that period.
+James Spratt is a married man with 4 grown up sons and 7 grandchildren.

 Patrick Joy is the founder of Suretank Group and was the 2013 Irish EY Entrepreneur of the Year.
 He is a Chartered Mechanical Engineer (University College Dublin, 1974) and also has an MBA (Trinity College Dublin, 1988).
 Married to Mary, they have 5 children and two grandchildren and live in Baltray, Co.
 Louth.